What is TMS Therapy?

 Is TMS therapy safe?

-Long term effects of exposure to TMS Therapy are not known.
-There are no significant short-term or long-term safety concerns associated with exposure to other devices such as MRI scanners, and therefore, it is unlikely that there are any long-term effects to getting TMS Therapy.
+Although long-term effects of exposure to TMS Therapy are not known, there are no significant short-term or long-term safety concerns associated with exposure to other devices such as MRI scanners.
+Therefore, it is unlikely that there are any long-term effects to getting TMS Therapy.

 TMS Therapy does not have the side-effects of antidepressants.
 Some patients report fatigue in the hours after a treatment.
 TMS Therapy can cause headaches and scalp discomfort.
 TMS Therapy is well-tolerated and the risks of adverse events are minimal.